-Upon graduating high school in North Carolina, Nicholas was exhilarated to begin traveling the world.
-Loading up all of his stuff in the car, he took off across the country, zigzagging from state to state, exploring new places, finding new stories, and seeking intriguing new people.
-This was the genesis of his travel bug, which has since driven him to such varied locations as Morocco, Jamaica, Thailand, Laos, Cambodia, and Iceland.
+Upon graduating high school in North Carolina, Nicholas was amped and ready to begin traveling the world.
+He loaded up his car, hit the gas, and took off across the country, zigzagging from state to state, exploring new places, finding new stories, and seeking new people.
+Since then, his constant travel urges have driven him to such varied locations as Morocco, Jamaica, Thailand, Laos, Cambodia, Spain, and Iceland.